Plastics Bill

 Groups Affected

-- Consumers: May see changes in product packaging and availability, along with increased access to water fountains and refill schemes.
+- Consumers: Could see changes in product packaging and potentially increased prices due to levies.

 Powered by nyModel